Influence functions and regularity tangents for efficient active learning: Definitions and preliminaries

 where $\eta_t$ is a step size that typically varies from one iteration to the next according to some schedule heuristic.
 Many algorithms make small adjustments to $\eta$ by tracking the movement of $\theta$ during the algorithm (as in Adam or Adagrad \cite{kingma2015}).

 For problems with large numbers of data points, the gradient descent updates can be modified to only consider one point, or a small batch of points, at a time.
-This is called {\em stochastic gradient descent} (SGD):
+This is called {\em stochastic gradient descent} (SGD): \eqntitle{Stochastic Gradient Descent}

 where $u_t \in \{1\ldots n\}$ typically cycles through the indices of the data points in a random or pseudo-random order.
-The regularization term can be taken into account at each iteration:
+The regularization term can be taken into account at each iteration: \eqntitle{SGD, continuous regularization}

-or intermittently, such as at the end of each batch of $n$ points:
+or intermittently, such as at the end of each batch of $n$ points: \eqntitle{SGD, intermittent regularization}

-In either case, since this update usually has the effect of shrinking the parameters uniformly, it is called parameter shrinkage.
+In either case, since this update usually has the effect of shrinking the parameters uniformly, it is sometimes called parameter shrinkage.
 For example, when $R=s\norm{\theta}^2$, we have